-In October 2016, the FASB issued an accounting standard that will require an entity to recognize the income tax consequences of an intra-entity transfer of an asset other than inventory when the transfer occurs, rather than when the asset is sold to a third party.
+In October 2016, the FASB issued an accounting standard that requires an entity to recognize the income tax consequences of an intra-entity transfer of an asset other than inventory when the transfer occurs, rather than when the asset is sold to a third party.

-We will adopt the standard on its effective date of January 1, 2018 using a modified retrospective approach.
-The adoption of this standard will not have a material impact on our reported consolidated financial condition, results of operations, cash flows or required disclosures.
+We adopted the standard on its effective date of January 1, 2018 using a modified retrospective approach.
+The adoption of this standard did not have a material impact on our reported consolidated financial condition, results of operations, cash flows or required disclosure.